 To accomplish this progression, automation developers require a diverse array of parts—sensors providing raw data and feedback, control systems, programmable logic, connected embedded devices.
-This week's New Tech Tuesdays highlights three of those products available to keep the industrial hum … humming.
+This week's New Tech Tuesday highlights three of those products available to keep the industrial hum … humming.

 Trinamic PD42-1-1243-IOLINK PANdrive™ IO-Link™ Actuator enables smart factories to remotely adjust an actuator's electrical characteristics to minimize factory downtime and maximize throughput.
 The device combines a NEMA-17 stepper motor with a controller and driver electronics.
 The actuator monitors 50 percent more configuration and performance parameters to reduce commission times and improve predictive maintenance data quality.
 It might be small (2.6x smaller than its competitors), but it incorporates motion-control technology into a plug-and-play solution.

 Omron Industrial Automation J7 Low-Voltage Switch Gear is ideal for motor application solutions in every industry and conforms to space-saving control panel design's main safety standards.
 The Push-In Plus-style gear connects J7KC Magnetic Contactor, J7MC Manual Motor Starters, J7KC / J7KCA Industrial Relays, and the J7TC Thermal Overload Relay.
 The metal-enclosed switch gear is a three-phase power distribution product designed to safely, efficiently, and reliably supply power at voltages up to 1kV and current up to 6kA.